 The Japanese Mastiff has roots in the Tosa region where dog-fighting was and is still legal.
 Tosas are watchful, eager to please, and can bond with family members, though they may choose to remain aloof.
 They have short, smooth fur that is red, brindle, or fawn.
 The Tosa’s intimidating size has made some countries ban them.

 9. Ryukyu Inu

-Ryukyu Inu is now a scarce breed, but it was once popular among boar hunters, who’d use it for tracking and baying purposes.
+The Ryukyu Inu is now a scarce breed, but it was once popular among boar hunters, who’d use it for tracking and baying purposes.
 It’s a courageous but docile mid-sized hound from Japan’s Okinawa region.
-Although it’s the “national treasure” of Okinawa island, its history remains blurry.
+Although it’s the “national treasure” of Okinawa Island, its history remains blurry.

-The dog has a short coat and may resemble the Kai Ken when it has tiger-like stripes.
-These dogs have dewclaws, an extra claw at the paw’s back that easily enables them to climb trees and track games on steep terrains.
+This dog has a short coat and may resemble the Kai Ken when it has tiger-like stripes.
+These dogs have dewclaws, an extra claw at the paw’s back that easily enables them to climb trees and track game on steep terrains.